Contact us whenever you need it!

 • Avoiding discrimination and retaliation: It is unlawful to evict a tenant based on protected characteristics such as race, gender, religion, etc., or in retaliation for actions like reporting unsafe living conditions.

-Additionally, constructive eviction, where a landlord's actions or neglect renders a property uninhabitable, thus forcing the tenant to leave, is also considered illegal.
+As for constructive eviction, Georgia defines this aswhere a landlord's actions or neglect rendering a property uninhabitable, thus forcing the tenant to leave.
+This is also considered illegal.

 By diligently adhering to Georgia's state laws, landlords can avoid legal and financial consequences, including potential lawsuits and penalties imposed by the state.